 Today, voter suppression comes in the form of strict voter ID laws, long lines, poor training for poll workers, accessibility barriers for voters with disabilities, and more – all issues faced by voters in the 2020 and 2021 elections.

-On June 14, 2022, voters in the Palmetto State will head to the polls in the first statewide election after a redistricting year.
+On Nov.
+8, voters in the Palmetto State will head to the polls in the first statewide general election after a redistricting year.
 While voters may continue to confront these challenges, some of which are outlined in more detail below, they can also come prepared to address them.
 In fact, a new early voting option and increased awareness about curbside voting can help increase accessibility to the ballot box and ensure that more voters of color can make their voices heard.

 Throughout South Carolina’s November 2020 general election period, long lines were a persistent issue.
 Though the state implemented COVID-19 measures allowing for in-person absentee voting in satellite locations ahead of Election Day, many of these locations were closed as Election Day neared, which caused extended waits in counties such as Berkeley, Greenville, and Horry.
 Moreover, as LDF highlighted in its post-election Democracy Defended report, in Rock Hill, South Carolina, there was no plan to manage lines or ensure social distancing — and some voters waited for more than an hour to cast their ballots.
 And, during the November 2021 election, South Carolina eliminated the pandemic measures that previously allowed in-person absentee voting ahead of Election Day, exacerbating wait times at polling places throughout the state.